-Winter is almost over, but there is still time to make the most of the fruit and veggies the cooler months have to offer.
+Winter is here, which means it's time to make the most of the delicious and nutritious fruit and vegetables the cooler months have to offer.

 Move over kale because cauliflower is having a moment.
 Data reveals it’s now used as an ingredient across 36 different grocery categories, covering everything from dried pasta to frozen foods.
 Cauliflower’s rising popularity is no doubt thanks to its favourable nutrient profile, with one cup containing 25 calories and 3g of fibre – that’s about 10% of our daily needs – as well as 77% vitamin C and 20% vitamin K among other nutrients.